VincentChiang621/notes/Leetcode/Templates/README.md

   - Any requirement on time/space complexity?
   - Is the array sorted?
   - Will the numbers in the array duplicate?

+- Naive Solution:
+  - Run a nested for loop and check each element to see if match
+  - Problem -> repeated work for checking...

 ### Match
 - Problem Type: **Array + Hashmap**